TheDisorderedOrganization/nexus/docs/introduction.md

 ### Project Goals

-The goal of Nexus-CAT is to provide a user-friendly, efficient, and flexible toolkit for researchers working with atomistic simulations.
-It supports various extensions for analyzing different systems and cluster connectivities.
+The goal of Nexus-CAT is to provide a user-friendly, efficient, and flexible toolkit for researchers working with trajectories of various systems.
+It supports various cluster finders for analyzing different systems and cluster connectivities.

-For more details, visit the [GitHub repository](https://github.com/jperradin/nexus).
+For more details, visit the [GitHub repository](https://github.com/TheDisorderedOrganization/nexus).